 His second single was Just Keep It Up.
 The record reached #18 on the Hot 100 and #9 on the R&B chart.
 It was also the first of two singles he recorded that made the UK charts.

 Four more top forty records followed, including his number two hit, Raindrops, in 1961.
-He was never able to reach the top forty again in the US after that million-selling record although he kept recording for various labels for over a decade.
+He could never reach the top forty again in the US after that million-selling record, although he kept recording for various labels for over a decade.

 While it may have seemed like Dee’s career was down for the count, in 1975 he recorded a disco record.
-Ride A Wild Horse may not have done much in the US, but it reached #16 on the UK charts and briefly reignited his career there.
-Dee was pushed into the Oldie circuit when no other hit records followed that surprise success.
+The single Ride A Wild Horse may not have done much in the US, but it reached #16 on the UK charts and briefly reignited his career there.
+Dee moved onto the Oldie circuit when no other hit records followed that surprise success.

 Dee died from a heart attack in 1990 at the relatively young age of 52.